-In accordance with the ASU, the Center determined that governmental contract revenue represents unconditional contributions to the extent that reimbursable costs have been incurred.
+Governmental contract revenue represents unconditional contributions to the extent that reimbursable costs have been incurred.
 The excess unexpended balance of the governmental contracts represents a conditional contribution.
-Adoption of the new ASU did not result in a material change in the Center's financial reporting.

 Federal Grants

 U.S. Department of Education

 The Center is a sub-recipient to DDS with regard to the Special Education Grants for Infants and Families, Part C, which provides funding for early intervention services for infants and toddlers, through age 3, as authorized by Public Law 102-119.